Cloud Practitioner – The First Level of AWS Certifications

 AWS Cloud Practitioner Certification is the most basic and also the most universal option.
 It focuses on the fundamental knowledge of working with the AWS Cloud and is therefore useful to not just the tech roles, but also those working in management, sales, finances, etc. While it's not required to take this step before heading for Associate-level or Specialty certifications, it is recommended as a great way to get the basics down.

 Are AWS certifications worth it if you are not aiming for a highly technical role?
-We'd say it definitely is.
-As of 2020, cloud computing is virtually omnipresent in various industries, and almost half of the global cloud infrastructure market belongs to Amazon.
+We'd say they definitely are.
+As of 2021, cloud computing is virtually omnipresent in various industries, and almost half of the global cloud infrastructure market belongs to Amazon.
 Therefore, understanding the AWS platform, its architectural principles, account management, and key services is a skill sought by thousands of companies worldwide.

 A cloud practitioner is precisely what the name of the certification suggests – not a developer, not an architect, but rather a skilled practitioner.
 The certification acts like a proof that you have all the fundamental skills needed to use the AWS platform on the professional level.
 If you're applying for a job in a company that uses AWS on a daily basis, it's more than likely your potential employer will appreciate your knowledge in this specific area.